No immediate surge of Chinese tourists expected after re-opening

 'It takes time'

-Flight tracking app VariFlight said its expected a robust rebound in flights to and from mainland China by the Labour Day holiday in May, but not before.
+Flight tracking app VariFlight said it expected a robust rebound in flights to and from mainland China by the Labour Day holiday in May, but not before.

 According to VariFlight data, international flights to and from China are at 8% of pre-pandemic levels.